American Redoubt: Political influence

 It has been asserted that Republican Party politics in Idaho's northernmost legislative district have been pulled farther to the right with the arrival of conservative Christian "preppers" fleeing more populated states.
 In 2014, two ultraconservative state legislators were elected from the district: Reps.
 Heather Scott, R-Blanchard, and Sage Dixon, R-Ponderay.
 In 2016, state senator Shawn Keough, R-Sandpoint – an 8-time incumbent and a moderate Republican from one of the most conservative areas of Idaho – faced a hard primary challenge, but went on to win the general election.

-Voices of the movement
+Media

-There are three primary outlets for the American Redoubt movement.
-James Rawles' blog SurvivalBlog.com regularly covers Redoubt news and focuses on preparedness "how to" guides.
+James Rawles's blog SurvivalBlog.com regularly covers Redoubt news and focuses on preparedness "how to" guides.
 John Jacob Schmidt's blog Radio Free Redoubt and his radio show The John Jacob Schmidt Show, transmitted on the American Christian Network (ACN) and KTW 630 AM out of Spokane, Washington, carries news and commentary often focused on the American Redoubt.
-The Charles Carroll Society and podcast by Alex Barron focuses on politics and commentary related to the American Redoubt and the many traditional Catholics located there.
 Similarly, the online outlet, Redoubt News publishes news and opinion relevant to Christian conservative culture in the American Redoubt.

-In December 2019, Rawles published a list of "key leaders and promoters of the American Redoubt movement", starting with Montana pastor Chuck Baldwin, who celebrates the Confederacy and preaches antisemitic 9/11 conspiracy theories, along with former Washington State Representative Matt Shea and North Idaho Representative Heather Scott.
+Another prominent leader, Chuck Baldwin, a radio host and politician, promotes the Confederacy and conspiracy theories.